Oral Health in Rural Communities

 Dental Services Elks Mobile provides basic dental care for children with special healthcare needs and other special populations in Missouri.

-Miles for Smiles program travels to 12 counties in the Southwest Missouri area treating dental needs.
+Miles of Smiles program travels to 12 counties in the Southwest Missouri area treating dental needs.

 Nevada Health Centers operates the Ronald McDonald Care Mobile unit that provides treatment, education, prevention, and advocacy to Northern Rural Nevada to address the oral health epidemic.